sguox002/leetcode/leetcode-all.md

 ->>

 ## bit manipulation
+<<-1255	Maximum Score Words Formed by Letters    		69.6%	Hard
+a-z has different score given, and a list of dictionary word, and a list of usable characters. use the characters to form any dictionary words with max score.
+- convert given chars to hashmap.
+- using bitmask to represent all combinations and check if they are valid combinations ->>

+<<-1310	XOR Queries of a Subarray    		68.9%	Medium
+xor is similar to sum, using prefix xor.
+->>

+<<-1318	Minimum Flips to Make a OR b Equal to c    		63.5%	Medium
+straightforward.
+->>

+<<-1371	Find the Longest Substring Containing Vowels in Even Counts    		61.4%	Medium
+the exact count does not matter. each vowel shall be even. so use bit to indicate aeiou's odd even. then use hashmap to find the same status.
+->>

+<<-1386	Cinema Seat Allocation    		35.2%	Medium
+n rows, each row has 8 seats in 3,4,3 separated by isle with reserved seats. family of 4 shall sit adjacent. one case with isle is 2 people on each side is consider adjacent. since the first and last cannot seat family member, so discard them. using bit + hashmap

+->>

 <<-1442	Count Triplets That Can Form Two Arrays of Equal XOR    		70.5%	Medium
 find i,j,k, such that A[i]^..A[j-1]==A[j]^...A[k]